 - Managing Expectations – Often, when wooing a new client, we will do more hand-holding to solidify the relationship.
 However, this sets a level of expectation on the client’s part.
 For example, the client expects to deal with the principal or a senior level of the team when a junior member is more than capable of meeting the stated objectives.
 In addition, since the senior member commands a higher billing rate, their constant participation impacts the project’s profitability.

 - Scope of Work – SOW describes the work activities, deliverables, timelines and milestones, pricing, quality requirements, and governance terms and conditions of the working relationship.
-When bidding on new work, we often don’t have the full details.
+We often don’t have the full details when bidding on new work.
 We make the best guess as to the time and resources needed to meet the client’s objectives.
-Once we are actively engaged with the client, we are doing a lot more work than anticipated.
+Once we actively engage with the client, we do much more work than anticipated.
 To address this, we will often add a provision in the proposal that provides trial period pricing and a chance to revisit the pricing later.

 - Scope Creep occurs when services are added to the original agreement without increasing the contract.
 This is because the individual requests aren’t that big, and we don’t want to “nickel and dime” clients.
 But over time, these additions can add up and impact the profitability of the relationship.

-As business owners, we need to ensure we are pretty billing our clients while at the same time we are adequately compensated for the work performed.
-In addition, we need to make sure we capture the true costs of supporting the client and allocate the appropriate internal resources efficiently.
+As business owners, we need to ensure we are pretty billing our clients while, at the same time, we are adequately compensated for the work performed.
+In addition, we must ensure we capture the true costs of supporting the client and allocate the appropriate internal resources efficiently.